tymaestro/PP5-2022/README.md

 - I could not send emails for verification so I added ACCOUNT_EMAIL_VERIFICATION = 'none' in settings.py.
 If I kept verification on I could still verify credentials in the admin panel.

+- Favicon images are in AWS but do not appear to be displaying on the live site

 ## Bug Fixes

 - I encountered an issue when testing the live site that meant the home page image would not display even though it was in AWS.
 When inspecting the page, I found that the file path did not include the AWS URL so I inserted it directly into the code.